-Experts are required to verify their reports with a statement of truth.
-That duty is set out at CPR Practice Direction 35 paragraph 3.3.
+Expert witnesses are required by law to verify their reports with a statement of truth.
+That duty is set out at Civil Procedure Rules Practice Direction 35, paragraph 3.3.

-From 1st October 2020 the rule is changing.
-The expert’s statement of truth must now acknowledge that proceedings for contempt of court may be brought against anyone making a false statement.
+From 1 October 2020, the rule is changing.
+The expert witness's statement of truth must now acknowledge that proceedings for contempt of Court may be brought against anyone making a false statement.

 "I confirm that I have made clear which facts and matters referred to in this report are within my own knowledge and which are not.
 Those that are within my own knowledge I confirm to be true.
 The opinions I have expressed represent my true and complete professional opinions on the matters to which they refer.
 I understand that proceedings for contempt of court may be brought against anyone who makes, or causes to be made, a false statement in a document verified by a statement of truth without an honest belief in its truth."